 - Refrigerate for 24 hours.

 - Remove the steaks from the oil and pat dry.
-Rinse or wipe the garlic from the steak.
+Wipe the garlic from the steak.

 - Season with the remaining teaspoon of salt and pepper.